-Around the house I’ve set up various areas which I call Exploration Stations.
-We have a cupboard with science stuff, a drawer with creative writing stuff, an art cupboard, a nature backpack, an astronomy backpack, then there’s cooking, water play, playdough and puzzles, plus more.
+I want to raise curious kids who are lifelong learners, so I’ve created a home that can help foster those traits in my kids.
+Around the house, I set up various areas – Exploration Stations.
+We have a cupboard with science supplies, a drawer with creative writing materials, an art cubby, a nature backpack, an astronomy backpack, and other nooks and crannies for cooking, water play, playdough, puzzles, plus more.

-The kids are allowed to use these stations in their free time and also a couple of times a month we have Exploration Day.
-I’m a believer in rigorous organized academics.
-But kids also need time to learn the things that really interest them.
+The kids are allowed to use these stations in their free time and also a couple of times a month we have Exploration Day instead of regular school work.
+I’m a believer in rigorous organized academics, but kids also need time to explore and learn the things that really interest them.

-I have one son who for quite awhile was intensely interested in dragons.
+I have one son who was intensely interested in dragons when he was little.
 He wanted to be a paleontologist and discover dragon bones.
-He has decided now to be a rocket designer and astronaut so he wants to study rockets and space ships.
-Exploration Days have given him set aside semi-structured time to pursue his interests.
+He has since decided to be a rocket designer, an astronaut, and a pilot over the years.
+Exploration Days have given him semi-structured time to explore his interests.

 Even if you don’t set up a day (or an hour or two) for exploration, having specific stations around the house in areas that specifically appeal to your kids can facilitate their love of learning.